Some Royal Caribbean drink prices are now up to $15 each

 The drink of the day is a cocktail that gets about a 25% discount from its normal price.

-Every day there is a new drink of the day, which is advertised in the Cruise Compass daily newspaper, as well on signs at various bars.
+Every day there is a new drink of the day, which is advertised in the Cruise Compass daily newspaper, as well as on signs at various bars.
 You can always ask the bartender at any bar what the drink of the day is.

-You can expect the drink of the day to be a fruity, crowd pleasing cocktail that has wide appeal.
+You can expect the drink of the day to be a fruity, crowd-pleasing cocktail that has wide appeal.

 It is worth noting the drink prices across Royal Caribbean's fleet do vary to some degree.
 Specifically, drink prices on Oasis or Quantum Class ships are usually a bit more expensive (50 cents to one dollar more) than on other ships in the fleet.